zhujun98/recastx/docs/docs/gui.md

 - *Preview*: Check to use the 3D reconstructed volume as preview.
 - *Show*: Check to display the 3D reconstructed volume.
 - *Disable*: Check to disable the reconstruction of the 3D volume.
-As a result, there will be no preview when moving a slice.
+As a result, there will be no preview when dragging a slice.

 - *Quality*: Volume rendering quality.
 1 is the worst and 5 is the best.

+- *Voxel*: Check to render the volume as voxels.
     - *Volume Shadow*: Check to enable volumetric lighting effect.
     - *Threshold*: Voxels with intensities smaller than the threshold will not be rendered.
     - *View front*: Relative position of the front plane of the volume along the view direction.
     - *Colormap*: Colormap for rendering the volume (shared with the slices).
     - *Auto Levels*: Check to enable automatically setting color levels of the displayed objects (shared with the slices).
         - *Min*: Minimum colormap value (shared with the slices).
         - *Max*: Maximum colormap value (shared with the slices).
+    - *Alphamap*:
+        - <kbd>Ctrl</kbd> + Left mouse button: Add a new point.
+        - <kbd>d</kbd>: Delete a point while hovering it (the point will be highlighted).

+- *ISO Surface*: Check to render the volume as meshes.
+It is still an experimental feature.
+    - *ISO Value*: ISO value for finding ISO surfaces.
+    - *Show Mesh*: Render the ISO surfaces as meshes instead of surfaces.
+    - *Shininess*: Shininess of the material.
+    - *Ambient*: Ambient property of the material.
+    - *Diffuse*: Diffuse property of the material.
+    - *Specular*: Specular property of the material.

 #### LIGHTING

 - *Show*: Check to display the light source object.
-- *Position*: The position of the point light source.
+- *Position*: Position of the point light source.
-- *Color*: The light color.
+- *Color*: Color of lighting.
 - *Ambient*: Ambient component of lighting.
 - *Diffuse*: Diffuse component of lighting.
 - *Specular*: Specular component of lighting.